Homemade Survival Equipment

 5. Cotton Balls

-A lighter is a must-have item for any survivalist!
+A lighter is a must-have item with a fire tinder kit for any survivalist!
 As I always say, have one in the house, one in the bug out bag, one in the car, and one in your daypack or purse.

 7. Magnifying Glass

 You can start a fire without a spark by using a magnifying glass.
 Another item to have at home and a must-have item for your bug out bag.